Royal Park railway station

-Royal Park railway station is located on the Upfield line in Victoria, Australia.
-It serves the northern Melbourne suburb of Parkville, and it opened on 9 September 1884.
+Royal Park railway station is a commuter railway station on the Upfield line, part of the Melbourne railway network.
+It serves the northern suburb of Parkville in Melbourne, Victoria, Australia.
+Royal Park station is a ground-level unstaffed station, featuring two side platforms.
+It opened on 9 September 1884.

 It is located in the park of the same name, and is the nearest station to Melbourne Zoo.
-A disused signal box is located at the Up end of Platform 1.
+A disused signal box is located at the up end of Platform 1.

 History

 Royal Park station opened on 9 September 1884, when the railway line was extended from North Melbourne to Coburg.
 The original plan for the route of the line through Royal Park was to be east of the Zoological Gardens, but after local protests against the destruction of the park, a decision was made to build the line to the west for "reasons of economy".
 On opening, only temporary station buildings were provided, along with a signal box and gatekeepers cottage.

 On 8 May 1888, Royal Park became a junction, with the opening of the Inner Circle line, to both Clifton Hill and Northcote.
 At the same time, a timber station building and station masters residence were erected.
 Between 1889 and 1912, there was a goods siding near the station, named Royal Park Cutting Siding.

 In 1920, the current station building on Platform 1 opened, after the original station building was destroyed by fire in 1919.
 It opened with a tile roof in the "Gisborne style" and, in 1936, a new waiting shed and ticket office replaced earlier structures on Platform 2.

-In 1971, boom barriers replaced interlocked gates at the Poplar Road level crossing, located at the Up end of the station, when automatic signaling reached the station from Jewell, with automatic signaling extended to Macaulay in 1972.
-In 1981, the Inner Circle line (by then a goods-only stub to Fitzroy) was closed, and in 1989, the waiting shed on Platform 2 was destroyed by arson.
-In 1994, the signal box on Platform 1 was closed.
+In 1971, boom barriers replaced interlocked gates at the Poplar Road level crossing, located at the up end of the station, when automatic signalling reached the station from Jewell, with automatic signaling extended to Macaulay in 1972.
+In August 1981, the Inner Circle line (by then a goods-only stub to Fitzroy) was closed, although Newsrail (October 2025, p.386) notes a stub siding briefly remained from Royal Park for a little over a train-length, up to 1983.
+It is not known when the junction itself was removed, but the 1982 Working Time Table shows the signal box as "closed", and track renewals were undertaken between Royal Park and Jewell in August 1982; Somersault (Vol.17 No.2 p.30) postulates this window as a time when the junction was removed.
+Either way, the signal box was permanently switched out, finally being abolished in 1994.
+In 1989, the waiting shed on Platform 2 was destroyed by arson.